hl7au/au-fhir-core/input/pagecontent/comparison.md

 ### Capability statement comparison
 This section compares AU Core conformance expectations with those defined in other key international implementation guides, focusing on systems acting in similar roles (requesters and responders).

-As part of the comparison, both system-level and resource-level capabilities are evaluated, including FHIR version and format support, implementation guides, conformance expectations, RESTful interactions, security requirements, supported resource types and profiles, interaction support per resource, required search parameters, parameter combinations, `_include`/ `_revinclude`, reference resolution policies, and defined operations.
+As part of the comparison, both system and resource level capabilities are compared, including FHIR version, supported formats and guides, conformance expectations, RESTful interactions, security, resource types and profiles, search parameters, reference handling, and operations.

 #### CapabilityStatement mapping